 Read more about those experiences here : All Roads Lead to Rome

 What are the food options around Colosseum?

 There aren’t too many classic options just around Colosseum but along the Via degli Annibaldi that leads to Trevi Fountain and around it, there are several of them.
-Especially, roasted chestnuts – Caldarroste at roadside stall and Pane e Salame sandwich shop are my favorites.
+Especially, roasted chestnuts – Caldarroste at a roadside stall and Pane e Salame sandwich shop are my favorites.
 Gelato at Giolitti around Pantheon also cannot be missed.

 How to reach Colosseum?

 Public transportation is the most convenient option.
 From all around the city, public transport buses run 24 hours a day making them the cheapest and the best.
 I purchased my pass at Termini Station upon arriving by train from Pisa.
 The passes range from 100 minutes to weekly, with 100 minutes most feasible for tourists.
 This pass did not work from airport transportation, other than that, it works in trams, buses, and Metros.
 There is a metro station just right under Colosseum and buses from various routes drop just around the corner.

 Where did I stay?

 I stayed in Airbnb about 15 min from Colosseum.
 This place is suitable for solo travelers, more than the place, the host is more than awesome.
 She cares and packs snacks for the travels.
 It is for this local experience, I prefer Airbnbs.
 There are luxury hotels like Hotel Hassler and the best hostel-like Generator Rome.
 Centro Storico is the neighborhood to stay around the tourist places but Testaccio is the coolest.